 The aggregate number of shares to be issued pursuant to the awards granted under the Unigloves PSP, when aggregated with the aggregate number of shares over which options are granted under any other share option schemes, shall not exceed fifteen percent (15%) of the total number of issued shares (excluding treasury shares and subsidiary holdings) from time to time.
-During FY2021, there were no awards granted pursuant to the Unigloves PSP.
+During FY2022, there were no awards granted pursuant to the Unigloves PSP.

 The RC from time to time and where necessary will seek advice from the external remuneration consultant in framing the remuneration policy and determining the level and mix of remuneration for Directors and key management personnel.
-During FY2021, the Company has engaged Mercer LLC, a global consulting firm in talent, health, retirement and investments, to provide market analysis from its Singapore Compensation Data for the positions of CEO, Chief Operating Officer ("COO") and Finance Director/CFO.
+The RC did not seek the service of an external remuneration consultant in FY2022.